 Taking your bike on the London Underground

-This page was last modified on 16 November 2009.
+This page was last modified on 3 February 2013

-LU information content correct to November 2009.
+LU information content correct to February 2013

-Please note, this page is not associated with [London Underground]; all information is given in good faith and correct as far as possible at the dates shown above.
+Please note, this page is not associated with London Underground; all information is given in good faith and correct as far as possible at the dates shown above.

 Unfolded bicycles may be taken free of charge on the London Underground, subject to the following restrictions: